Wan Ahmad Farid Wan Salleh

-Wan Ahmad Farid bin Wan Salleh (وان أحمد فريد بن وان صالح; born 13 November 1962) is a Malaysian lawyer, judge and former politician who is serving as the 11th Chief Justice of Malaysia since 28 July 2025.
-He previously served as the Deputy Minister of Home Affairs I from March 2008 to January 2009 in Prime Minister Abdullah Ahmad Badawi last cabinet and served as a senator from December 2005 to January 2009.
+Wan Ahmad Farid bin Wan Salleh (وان أحمد فريد بن وان صالح; born 13 November 1962) is a Malaysian judge and politician who is serving as the 11th Chief Justice of Malaysia since 28 July 2025.
+He previously served as the Deputy Minister of Home Affairs I from March 2008 to January 2009 in Prime Minister Abdullah Ahmad Badawi last cabinet and served as a Senator from December 2005 to January 2009.

 Early life and education

 Wan Ahmad Farid bin Wan Salleh was born on 13 November 1962 in Kuala Terengganu, Terengganu, Federation of Malaya (now Malaysia).
 He is the younger brother of Wan Hisham Wan Salleh, who was a member of the Terengganu State Executive Council in the Infrastructure Development, Public Service and Communication portfolio from March 2004 to April 2008 and member of the Terengganu State Legislative Assembly for Ladang from March 2004 to May 2013.
 He received his Bachelor of Laws (LLB) from the Thames Valley University, London in 1985.
 The following year, he obtained a Certificate in Legal Practice (CLP) from the University of Malaya.